niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 * Personal Protective Equipment (PPE): As required

-### Measure Site Clearance
+### Clear Zone

 The derail sensor requires a level installation surface and a clear zone around the device.
 Ensure that the following clearance dimensions are present before proceeding.

+**1. Measure Site Clearance**

 !!! warning "Clearance Warning"
     Installation at sites not meeting the clearance requirements listed below is prohibited.

-**1. :

-**Minimum Clearance Dimensions:**
+!!! note "Minimum Clearance Dimensions"
     * Distance to rail: 42 in.
 * Vertical clearance: 27 in.
 * Horizontal clearance: 22 in.

+**2. Check that Site is Level**

+* Use a level to measure the elevation of the ground from front to back.

-The ground must be level front to back.
-From the rail to a point 42 in. back, elevation must not rise more than 6 in.
+* From the edge of the rail to a point 42 in. straight back, the elevation must be level ±6 in.

 ### Solar Panel